 There are no formal entry requirements however it is expected that you should be have substantial experience in a management or leadership role.
 A willingness to apply coaching skills in your role is a must.

-Bookings are now being taken for the October course:
+Bookings are now being taken fo two courses as follows:

 Five training days with an additional one hour individual assessment support session offered after completion of the training.

 Rose Bowl, Leeds Beckett University, City Campus (room number to be confirmed).

 (The price is fully inclusive, and because we are part of Leeds Beckett University we do not charge VAT.)

 We can design our courses to meet your specific business objectives, developing a tailored plan to deliver the results you are looking for.
 We can run the bespoke courses at your organisation or at our own campus in Leeds.

 Understanding the skills, principles and practice of effective management coaching and mentoring

 Consider the role and contribution of coaching and mentoring in your workplace, enabling you to build a clear business case.